Local Housing Statistics

 Homes sales metrics in Local Housing Statistics include:

-• the median sale price of homes in the selected area.
-This represents the 50th percentile of determined sales price of home sales.
-This means that half of all property sales in the selected area will be higher than the median sale price and half will be lower.
-The data for this metric is based on 3-month rolling averages for 'residential dwellings' which includes houses, apartments, flats and townhouses only.
+- the median sale price of homes in the selected area.
+This represents the 50th percentile of determined sales price of home sales which means that half of all property sales in the selected area will be higher than the median sale price and half will be lower.
+The data for this measure is based on 3-month rolling time period for 'residential dwellings' which includes houses, apartments, flats and townhouses only.

-• the lower quartile (LQ) sale price of homes in the selected area.
-This represents the 25th percentile of determined sales price of home sales.
+- the lower quartile (LQ) sale price of homes in the selected area which represents the 25th percentile of determined sales price of home sales.
 This means that a quarter of all property sales in the selected area will be lower than the lower quarter sales price.
-The data for this metric is based on 3-month rolling averages for 'residential dwellings' which includes houses, apartments, flats and townhouses only.
+The data for this measure is based on 3-month rolling time period for 'residential dwellings' which includes houses, apartments, flats and townhouses only.

 Please to note that market data is subject to historical revision.

-Data source: Data on the sales of homes is provided by CoreLogic.
+Data source: Data on the sales of homes is provided by Land Information New Zealand (LINZ).

 Māori housing outcomes in Local Housing Statistics include: